intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Any RSAB member holding a "CONCERN" position must explain their concern to the community in detail.
 The explanation might or might not be actionable.

-A position of CONCERN may be filed for several reasons:
+There are three reasons why an RSAB member may file a position of CONCERN:

-   * The proposal represents a serious problem for one or more of the individual streams.
+   * The RSAB member believes that the proposal represents a serious problem for one or more of the individual streams.
    * The RSAB member believes that the proposal would cause serious harm to the overall Series, including harm to the long-term health and viability of the Series.
-   * Comments received during a community call for comment need to be addressed, as described under {{cfc}}.
+   * The RSAB member believes, based on the results of the community call(s) for comment {{cfc}}, that there is no consensus to advance the proposal.

 Because RSAB members are expected to participate in the discussions within the RSWG and to raise any concerns and issues during those